garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-db.md

 If the above criteria is followed then follow the [Setting up DNS Private Resolver](./setting-up-dns-private-resolver.md) guide to access the DNS Private Zones.

-Now follow to below steps to access the Database instance on your DevBox:
+Now follow the below steps to access the Database instance on your DevBox:

-1. Go to the **DevBox**.
+1. Go to **DevBox**.
-2. To Setup Database client and connect to the instance, follow the steps:
+2. To Setup Database client and connect to the instance, follow these steps:

 {% tabs %}
 {% tab title="MySQL" %}